-The Sierra Leone international featured 21 times for the Tiraspol side this season in all competition playing 1363 minutes helping the club to qualify for the Second qualifying round of the 2017–18 UEFA Champions League.
+He featured 21 times for the Tiraspol side this season in all competition amassed 1363 minutes helping the club to qualify for the second qualifying round of the 2017–18 UEFA Champions League.

 “The whole team and everyone at the club worked very hard, the organisation of the club is our strength,” Jabbie told footballsierraleone.net.